c4rlosmarin/RestAPIClient/README.md

+# PostClient

-PostClient is an Azure oriented application designed to streamline our workflow by providing a user-friendly interface for making REST API calls.
+An Azure oriented application designed to streamline our workflow by providing a user-friendly interface for making REST API calls.

 PostClient offers several advantages that I believe will significantly enhance our development process: